-You can start by spot-checking URLs and then go deeper as time permits to work through as many old site URLs possible.
+Begin by spot-checking URLs and then go deeper as time permits to work through as many old site URLs possible.

-Beyond the redirects, you want to make sure that all pages and specific on-page optimization carried over from the dev site to the live site.
+Make sure that all pages and specific on-page optimization carried over from the dev site to the live site.